louismullie/temp-data/markdown_final/9376de38-3b67-edb6-dfbf-e3afed86cdff.md

 ### Child with suspected hypocalcemia [^5430a1a1].
 PES (2020).
 High credibility.

-Oral therapy for pediatric hypocalcemia—Asymptomatic children can be treated with oral calcium and vitamin D therapy, and until the cause of hypocalcemia is found, children may benefit from treatment with the active form of vitamin D (1, 25-dihydroxyvitamin D) at a dose of 20-40 ng/kg/day.
+Oral therapy for pediatric hypocalcemia — Asymptomatic children can be treated with oral calcium and vitamin D therapy, and until the cause of hypocalcemia is found, children may benefit from treatment with the active form of vitamin D (1, 25-dihydroxyvitamin D) at a dose of 20–40 ng/kg/day.

 ---